A-Wheeto/Pinpoint-Webhook/README.md

 - **Why**: The integration is event-driven, triggered by hiring events in Pinpoint, making AWS Lambda a cost-effective and scalable choice.
 - **How**: An API Gateway endpoint triggers the Ruby-based Lambda function upon receiving an `application_hired` webhook.
-- **Alternative Considered**: A traditional server or containerised service would require additional infrastructure and cost without providing meaningful advantages for this use case.
+- **Alternative Considered**: A traditional server or containerised service would require additional infrastructure and cost.

 ### Centralised HTTP Timeout Handling